3i says to buy Barclays Infrastructure Funds Management

-LONDON 3i Group PLC (III.L) is taking over the European infrastructure fund management business run by Barclays (BARC.L) as part of a plan to boost fee income from public-private partnerships and energy investment projects.
+LONDON May 24 3i Group PLC is taking over the European infrastructure fund management business run by Barclays as part of a plan to boost fee income from public-private partnerships and energy investment projects.

 The private equity firm, which is aiming to become one of Europe's biggest investors in infrastructure, said the deal announced on Friday would complement its existing business at 3i Infrastructure and help it to raise new funds and source new investment opportunities.